-Subspecialty-Specific Background and Intent: The additional one percent time is for each approved fellow position in the program, not just the approved fellow positions over seven.
-For example, a residency-independent program with an approved complement of seven fellow positions must be provided at least 27 percent time for program leadership.
-A residency-independent program approved for 10 fellow positions must be provided with at least 30 percent time for program leadership; and a residency-independent program approved for 18 fellow positions must be provided with at least 38 percent time for program leadership.
+Subspecialty-Specific Background and Intent: The additional 0.5 percent time is for each approved fellow position in the program, not just the approved fellow positions over seven.
+For example, a program with an approved complement of seven fellow positions must be provided at least 23.5 percent time for program leadership.
+A program approved for ten fellow positions must be provided at least 25 percent time for program leadership; and a program approved for 18 fellow positions must be provided at least 29 percent time for program leadership.